gourcetools/spamster/README.md

 - [ ] Change benchmark for something more agressive.
 - [ ] Engagement farm with OPENAI

+# Problems:

+- Tor dont stop on close.
+So you have to stop all tors manually.
+- As far as i understand, this whole repo could be almost one script with functions, but because i'm really bad at this: its' not.

 # <b>🍩 What is Spamster?</b><br>
 <br>
 <b>Spamster is a toolbox made for nostr spamming.</b><br>